jannicz/svg-icon-sprite/README.md

 - `width` *optional* - width of the svg in any length unit, i.e. `32px`, `50%`, `auto` etc., default is `100%`
 - `height` *optional* - the height of the svg in any length unit
 - `classes` *optional* - class name(s) separated by spaces
 - `viewBox` *optional* - define lengths and coordinates in order to scale to fit the total space available

 ## Coloring

 This icon pattern works best when applied on single color icons (SVGs that do not have fill or stroke attributes).
-This enables you to use CSS rules to change the icons color:
+This enables you to use CSS rules to change the icon's color:

 ```scss
 svg-icon {